-In January 2006, the CICA Accounting Standards Board ("AcSB") published a new strategic plan for the direction of accounting standards in Canada and the expected convergence with IFRS by the end of 2011.
-On February 13, 2008, the AcSB confirmed 2011 as the official changeover date for publicly listed Canadian companies to start using IFRS.
+In January 2006, the CICA Accounting Standards Board ("AcSB") published a new strategic plan that will significantly affect financial reporting requirements for Canadian companies.
+On February 13, 2008, the AcSB confirmed 2011 as the official changeover date for publicly listed Canadian companies to start using IFRS, which replaces Canadian GAAP.
 The transition will affect interim and annual financial statements relating to fiscal years beginning on or after January 1, 2011.
 The transition date of January 1, 2011 will require the restatement for comparative purposes of amounts reported by the company for the year ended December 31, 2010.
 While the company has begun assessing the adoption of IFRS for 2011, the financial reporting impact of the transition to IFRS cannot be reasonably estimated at this time.